-PRARE space segment:
+PRARE space segment

-The PRARE space segment has been developed and partly manufactured by the University of Stuttgart's Institute of Navigation (INS), later by the private company TimeTech GmbH, Stuttgart.
+The PRARE space segment has been developed and manufactured partly by the University of Stuttgart's Institute of Navigation (INS), and later by the private company TimeTech GmbH, Stuttgart.
 It consists of a compact electronics box (dimensions 400 x 210 x 180 mm, power consumption 30 W in operational mode and 8 W in stand-by) and two crossed dipole antennas for transmission of the X-band and S-band signals.
 The X-band antenna also receives the microwave signal after it has accomplished the round-trip transmission.

 The space segment design features four independent, parallel, strictly coherently operating receiver channels which track up to four PRARE ground stations that are in view of the satellite simultaneously.
-This allows to generate overlapping measurement data used for internal calibration and for back-up of the main orbit solution.
+This allows to generate an overlapping measurement data used for internal calibration and for back-up of the main orbit solution.
 This required a very careful internal hardware design and sophisticated control of all modules.

-The very heart of the whole PRARE system is the internal oscillator of the space segment which is not only responsible for time tagging of the signal generation and communication processes, but in fact controls the complete system synchronization in ultra-short- (up to 1 second), in short- (up to 1000 seconds) and in long-term (more than 1000 seconds):
+The very heart of the whole PRARE system is the internal oscillator of the space segment which is not only responsible for time tagging of the signal generation and communication processes but in fact controls the complete system synchronization in ultra-short- (up to 1 second), in short- (up to 1000 seconds) and in long-term (more than 1000 seconds):

 • Control of the internal coherency of the space segment signals, both for range and range-rate measurement data as well as for inter-channel coherency